Pythagorous-Studios/PtgQst/README.md

 # pythag-quest
-A fork of pythagorous for a focus on boardgame
+A fork of pythagorous for a focus on simulating boardgames and creating digital counterparts/companion software to physical games.